|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

-After completing the Everest Base Camp trek, there will be a farewell dinner held where Discovery World trekking will give you company t-shirt, digitally printed certificate of trek achievement along with a key ring.
-We would highly appreciate if you would give compliments, comment or complain about the service provided and the team performances as we always strive to be better.
+After completing the Everest Base Camp trek, there will be a farewell dinner held where Discovery World trekking will give you a company t-shirt, digitally printed certificate of trek achievement along a key ring.
+We would highly appreciate it if you would give compliments, comment, or complain about the service provided and the team performances as we always strive to be better.

 Discovery World Trekking

 I recently spent one month in Nepal and my itinerary consisted of activities in the Kathmandu Valley, Everest Region, Chitwan, and Pokhara.
 Having been recommended to the DWT team by a friend well in advance of booking the trip, I got in contact with CEO Paul via Facebook and simply put, the rest is history.
 Right from the get-go, Paul was so incredibly friendly and supportive, giving me a huge amount of information and various options for how I wanted to construct my trip as well as extra (and very helpful) suggestions.
 We remained in contact right up until my departure from Australia and upon arrival, Paul from Nepal' ensured that I got the absolute most out of my time in this beautiful country.
 Paul and his team worked tirelessly to make me feel at ease and Paul himself always made himself available for contact via text or call 24/7 in case I had any queries on the fly.